Adult System of Care

 Care Coordination is the systematic management of the System of Care to ensure that individuals with the highest level of need are being linked to community-based care and provided the appropriate supports to ensure that their treatment needs are properly addressed.

-The Communications Department manages a variety of internal and external communications, marketing, public relations, civic engagement and community relations opportunities.
+The Communications Department manages a variety of internal and external communications, marketing, social media, media relations, public relations, civic engagement and community relations opportunities.

 Continuous Quality Improvement (CQI)

 Thriving Mind’s CQI team is committed to the development, implementation, and quality assurance of the network with priority given to those areas that impact individuals served and their families.
 As such, SFBHN systematically monitors and evaluates subcontractor services with the aim of improving the process, outcome, and efficiency of integrated healthcare services delivered to consumers.
 Quality Assurance takes place through a variety of methods, including but not limited to:

 - Investigate and trend complaints and incidents

 - Review of compliance and quality elements of each provider through the Provider Report Card